seanreed1111/sql-recipes/recipes.md

 | Van Gogh | The Rocks  | Iowa  |   33 |
 | Renoir    | Les Deux Soeurs   | Nebraska |    64 |
 +----------+-------------------+----------+-------+
 The statement is written using table qualifiers for each output column.
 Nevertheless, the column names in the output are not distinct because MySQL doesn’t include table names in the column headings.
-If you’re processing the result of the join from within one of your own programs and fetching rows into a data structure that references col- umn values by name, nonunique column names can cause some values to become inaccessible.
+If you’re processing the result of the join FROM within one of your own programs and fetching rows into a data structure that references col- umn values by name, nonunique column names can cause some values to become inaccessible.
 The following Perl script fragment illustrates the difficulty:
 $stmt = qq{
 SELECT artist.name, painting.title, states.name, painting.price FROM artist INNER JOIN painting INNER JOIN states
 ON artist.a_id = painting.a_id AND painting.state = states.abbrev